Lawn bowls at the 1934 British Empire Games

-The lawn bowls competition at the 1934 British Empire Games took place at the Temple Bowling Club in Denmark Hill and the Paddington Bowling Club in Maida Vale, London from 4–11 August 1934.
+Lawn bowls at the 1934 British Empire Games was the second appearance of the Lawn bowls at the Commonwealth Games.

+Competition took place at the Temple Bowling Club in Denmark Hill and the Paddington Bowling Club in Maida Vale, London, England, from 4–11 August 1934.

+England topped the medal table by winning two gold medals.
 Scotland won the singles event and England won both the pairs and rinks events.